Van Dyke Parks: Shift to television and film (1978–1990s)

-By the late 1970s, Parks had entered a period of personal and professional transition.
-Having ensconced himself in the American southeast, he returned to Los Angeles after being commissioned by Jack Nicholson to compose the score for Goin' South (1978), which Nicholson directed.
+Having ensconced himself in the American southeast by the late 1970s, Parks returned to Los Angeles after being commissioned by Jack Nicholson to compose the score for Goin' South (1978), which Nicholson directed.
 The film's music, characterized by unconventional instrumentation and silent-film-era piano motifs, echoed the style of Parks' earlier solo work, particularly Song Cycle.
 This project marked his shift toward film composition, though his later screen scores seldom retained the sonic signatures of his standalone recordings.

 George's 1979 solo debut, Thanks, I'll Eat It Here, included "Cheek to Cheek", a song co-written with Parks.
 Little Feat biographer Mark Brend surmised that the track "Himmler's Ring", written by Jimmy Webb, was arranged by Parks, citing a resemblance to Discover America.
 Parks' partnership with Nilsson continued with Flash Harry (1980), an album that reunited the extant RCA house band and included Nilsson's version of "Cheek to Cheek".
 (Note: Kibbee was listed as a third co-writer on Nilsson's version.)

-Parks and Nilsson also collaborated on the soundtrack for Robert Altman's film Popeye (1980), where Parks appeared onscreen as a pianist.
+The pair also collaborated on the soundtrack for Robert Altman's film Popeye (1980), where Parks appeared onscreen as a pianist.
 The film's soundtrack elicited a mostly unfavorable critical response; Parks later suggested that Tom Pierson's incidental score had overshadowed the sparse, character-driven songs, disrupting his aim at a subdued musical atmosphere inspired by the original Popeye cartoons.
 Elements of Parks' Popeye arrangements were later sampled in Jon Brion's score for Punch-Drunk Love (2002).
-Later in 1980, Parks joined Nilsson as part of a studio band for Starr's unreleased album Can't Fight Lightning, but the sessions halted abruptly following John Lennon's assassination in December.
+Later in 1980, Parks joined Nilsson as part of a studio band for Starr's unreleased album Can't Fight Lightning, but the sessions halted abruptly following John Lennon's murder that December.

-Jump!, Tokyo Rose, and other work

 In the 1980s, Parks shifted focus to composing for television and low-budget films.
 In a 2011 interview, he reflected: "I withdrew from the popular music field as a producer and even as an arranger and started scoring countless television shows that mean nothing and B movies with A scores, in my view.
 I worked hard to get my children their college and stayed insulated, basically."
 This included Shelley Duvall's Faerie Tale Theatre (1982–1987).